tiramisueanne/DipoliBlog/index.md

 Fine Dining
 ![](DiningArea.jpg)

 This is one of the areas most touched by the renovation, but I think the renovators did a stellar job.
-The wood details as well as the consistent motiph of perfectly vertical or horizontal wooden or metal lines keeps it intact with the rest of the building.
+The wood details as well as the consistent motif of perfectly vertical or horizontal wooden or metal lines keeps it intact with the rest of the building.

 Still a Conference Center
 ![](LargeRoom.jpg)